corda/corda/docs/source/shell.rst

 The standalone shell
 ------------------------------
-The standalone shell is a standalone app interacting with a Corda node via RPC calls.
+The standalone shell is a standalone application interacting with a Corda node via RPC calls.
 RPC node permissions are necessary for authentication and authorisation.
 Certain operations, such as starting flows, require access to CordApps jars.
 To achieve this, ``base-directory`` option needs to point at the directory containing cordapps root directory.
 This means